barbosa46/Python-Crypto-Details/README.md

 $ git clone git@github.com:tecnico-sec/Python-Crypto.git
 ```

-In order to continue this assignement using native *Windows* python you need to install the following packages using "pip".
+In order to continue this assignment using native *Windows* python you need to install the following packages using "pip".
 To install "pip" in *Windows* follow these steps:

 ```bash
 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py